ada-krav/energy-prices/README.md

 venv\Scripts\activate (on Windows)
-source venv/bin/activate (on macOS) pip install -r requirements.txt python app.py python script/scraper.py
+source venv/bin/activate (on macOS) pip install -r requirements.txt python app.py (to run Flask) python script/scraper.py (to run script)
 ```

-## Features:
+## Prices Scraper:
+It's recommended to schedule script execution once a day around 12:00 to get info as fast as possible.

-*  Repeated execution to fetch current data
+* Recursive execution every 5 minutes until data is available.
+* Selenium and BeautifulSoup for data fetching
+* SQLite as database engine

+## Flask API endpoint

 * Access to information in db through Flask API endpoint
-* Database with included, so you can test Flask app straight from the box
+* Database is included, so you can test Flask app straight from the box

-## Additional info:
-It's recommended to schedule script execution once a day around 12:00.